UMass Lowell River Hawks

 The UMass Lowell River Hawks are the NCAA Division I intercollegiate athletics teams representing the University of Massachusetts Lowell in Lowell, Massachusetts, United States.
 Members of the America East Conference for all sports (except the men's ice hockey team, which competes in Hockey East).
-UMass Lowell sponsors teams in eight men's and nine women's NCAA sanctioned sports.
+UMass Lowell sponsors teams in seven men's and seven women's NCAA sanctioned sports.
 Prior to transitioning to Division I in 2013, the River Hawks competed in the Northeast-10 Conference in Division II.